scijava/jgo/README.md

 [Maven artifact](http://stackoverflow.com/a/2487511/1207769) identifier, plus a main class if needed/desired, and `jgo` uses Maven to obtain and run it.

+To do this, `jgo` builds the local environment on demand, caching it into a subfolder of `~/.jgo`, so that the endpoint's particular dependencies are available in one place.

 ## Installation

+The `jgo` project began life as a shell script, but was later translated into Python, so that tools such as [scyjava](https://github.com/scijava/scyjava) could leverage its environment-building capabilities.

-There are two implementations from which to choose!
+As such, there are now two implementations from which to choose!
 Each has pros and cons.

 ### Prerequisites